A-Vaibhav/GitHub-Guide/README.md

-# GitHub-Guide
+# Way i Learned GitHub

-How i got friend with GitHub
+Things i have learnt, Problems and Errors i have faced